 Kao Data secures financial injection to expand operations

-London wholesale colocation data centre services provider Kao Data has sealed a deal with a significant investment partner.
+London wholesale colocation data center services provider Kao Data has sealed a deal with a significant investment partner.

 Legal & General Capital, the principal investment division of FTSE 100 financial services multinational Legal & General Group, today announced its commitment to Kao Data.

-Around a year ago Kao Data opened the first of four 8.8MW data centres at its 35.2MW Kao Data Campus, a £230 million data centre development seeking to blaze a trail in design, construction, and operations with an ultra-low power usage effectiveness (PUE) rating.
+Around a year ago Kao Data opened the first of four 8.8MW data centers at its 35.2MW Kao Data Campus, a £230 million data center development seeking to blaze a trail in design, construction, and operations with an ultra-low power usage effectiveness (PUE) rating.

 Legal & General has partnered with existing investors in Kao Data, Goldacre Noé Group (“Goldacre”), the technology investment arm of Noé Group’s international asset management and investment business.
 According to Kao Data, this investment demonstrates a commitment from Legal & General to deliver the digital infrastructure required for Future Cities, and marks the first step of an ambitious partnership with Goldacre to drive the strategic expansion and accelerated growth of the UK data industry.

-“As technology continues to evolve and our future cities become more connected, we see data centres as critical infrastructure of national importance.
-At a time of increased sensitivity around data sovereignty, the UK lacks its own flagged data centre platform,” says Legal & General Capital Strategic Provate Capital Investments director Matteo Colombo.
+“As technology continues to evolve and our future cities become more connected, we see data centers as critical infrastructure of national importance.
+At a time of increased sensitivity around data sovereignty, the UK lacks its own flagged data center platform,” says Legal & General Capital Strategic Provate Capital Investments director Matteo Colombo.

 Located in the emerging North London cluster servicing the Lonon to Cambridge corridor, Kao Data asserts it is ideally located to capitalise on high-density fibre connectivity routes from Dublin to Amsterdam.
 As key locations for hyperscalers, the compay will be able to take advantage of emerging opportunities both in terms of industry and geography.